 What to consider when buying a pressure canner?

-Most pressure canners are either made of stainless steel or aluminum, and each has their advantages and disadvantages.
-For instance, one of the major reasons aluminum is often the material of choice is because it is less expensive than stainless steel and fairly lightweight and have the exceptional conductivity aluminum is known for.
+Most pressure canners are either made of stainless steel or aluminum, and each has its advantages and disadvantages.
+For instance, one of the major reasons aluminum is often the material of choice is because it is less expensive than stainless steel and fairly lightweight and have exceptional conductivity aluminum is known for.

-On the other hand, the stainless pressure canner is often incredibly durable.
+On the other hand, a stainless pressure canner is often incredibly durable.
 However, stainless isn’t the best conductor of high temperatures, so heat isn’t always distributed as well as with the aluminum models.
-At the end of the day it all depends on the need that you and your kitchen have, but if you are looking for a pressure canner that can last for a long time, a stainless steel option may be worth the investment.
+At the end of the day, it all depends on the need that you and your kitchen have, but if you are looking for a pressure canner that can last for a long time, a stainless steel option may be worth the investment.

 To prevent the oxidation of the pot and have a more durable appliance you can add 2 tablespoons of white vinegar to the pot each time it’s used.